DataBiosphere/dsub/examples/decompress/README.md

 from the list above and write the decompressed file to a Cloud Storage bucket you have write access to.

-Set MY-PROJECT to your Cloud project name, and set MY-BUCKET-PATH to your Cloud bucket and folder.
+To run a command to decompress the VCF file, type:

 ```
-dsub \
+./dsub \
   --project MY-PROJECT \
   --zones "us-central1-*" \
-  --logging gs://MY-BUCKET-PATH/logging/ \
+  --logging gs://MY-BUCKET/decompress_one/logging/ \
   --disk-size 200 \
   --image ubuntu:14.04 \
   --input INPUT_VCF="gs://genomics-public-data/ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/working/20130723_phase3_wg/cornell/ALL.ChrY.Cornell.20130502.SNPs.Genotypes.vcf.gz" \
-  --output OUTPUT_VCF="gs://MY-BUCKET-PATH/output/ALL.ChrY.Cornell.20130502.SNPs.Genotypes.vcf" \
+  --output OUTPUT_VCF="gs://MY-BUCKET/decompress_one/output/ALL.ChrY.Cornell.20130502.SNPs.Genotypes.vcf" \
   --command 'gunzip ${INPUT_VCF} && \
              mv ${INPUT_VCF%.gz} $(dirname ${OUTPUT_VCF})' \
   --wait
 ```

+Set MY-PROJECT to your cloud project name, and set MY-BUCKET to a cloud bucket on which you have write privileges.

-When you run this command, you should see output like:
+You should see output like:

 ```
 Job: gunzip--<userid>--170224-114336-37